atlascope/atlascope/web/README.md

 ### Generate Typescript Types

-If you make changes to the API for Atlascope, you can run the following command to regenerate types to be compatible with your changes.
+If you make changes to the API for Atlascope, make sure to run the following command to regenerate types to be compatible with your changes.
 ```shell
 yarn run generateTypes <Swagger schema URL>
 ```